wlsf82/protractor-components-and-page-objects/README.md

 expect(contactPage.form.header.heading.getText()).toEqual("Contact");
 ```

-This expectation tells to Protractor the follwing: get the text of the `heading` element that is contained in the `header` sub-component of the `form` parent component of the `contactPage` page object.
+This expectation tells Protractor the following: get the text of the `heading` element that is contained in the `header` sub-component of the `form` parent component of the `contactPage` page object.

 ## Conclusion

-By writing tests using not only page objects, but also the concept of test components, we can benefit of:
+By writing tests using not only page objects but also the concept of test components, we can benefit from:
 - smaller classes that are easier to read and maintain
-- well defined web elements, since we pass the containers of the parent components to the constructor of the sub-components, making sure we will interact with the correct elements in cases of elements with the same css selector structure but in different parts of the application
+- well defined web elements, since we pass the container of the parent components to the constructor of the sub-components, making sure we will interact with the correct elements in cases of elements with the same CSS selector structure but in different parts of the application
 - more reliable test cases

 ___